Frequently Asked Questions

 - Fire protection districts — 244 districts

-- State parks — 42 state parks (follow county-level restrictions)
+- State parks — 42 state parks (typically adopt host county restrictions)

 How often is data updated?